 On March 27, 2004 in Birmingham, Alabama HERS initiated a year-long protest which was taken up by demonstrators at hospitals in 51 cities, one in each state of the country.
 The protest took place for a week in each city, and readings of UN BECOMING, a play by Rick Schweikert about the physical, political, economic, and social impact of hysterectomy, were presented in about half of those cities.
 The Protest & Play year culminated in a march on the Capitol in Washington DC in March 2005.

-620,000 women were hysterectomized last year in the U.S. 73% of those women's ovaries were removed (removal of the ovaries is castration) during the surgery.
+620,000 women were hysterectomized in 2005 and 621,000 women were hysterectomized in 2016 in the U.S. 73% of those women's ovaries were removed (removal of the ovaries, the female gonads, is castration) during the surgery.
 The removed uterus and ovaries, however, are commonly found to be perfectly normal.
 What is worse, some women did not consent to the removal of any of these organs.
 And according to the HERS Foundation's Adverse Effects Data Bank, 99.7% percent of women in an ongoing study were given little or no prior information about the acknowledged adverse effects of hysterectomy information that is requisite to Informed Consent.

 No woman can be said to have given consent who is not first fully informed of all the alternatives to and consequences of hysterectomy.

 Nora W. Coffey, HERS president, makes the point that doctors often frighten women into consenting and give them false and misleading information.
 "When a doctor tells a woman that she will be protected against cancer by removal of her female organs, she or he is using a common scare tactic.
 And when a doctor tells an intact woman that after a hysterectomy she will be 'the same as before - only better' that is false and misleading."

 The conspiracy of silence regarding these and other offenses that place women in harm's way were peeled away as abusive doctors and the hospital staffs and executives who shield them met demonstrators on American streets from Boston to Los Angeles, from Miami to Anchorage, protesting this unacceptable treatment of women.